Rotessa/api-docs-client-old/source/includes/_transaction_schedules.md

 }
 ```

-This endpoint creates a transaction schedule for a customer.
+This endpoint retrieves a specific transaction schedule.

 ### HTTP REQUEST